Pakeezah: Plot

 A brothel patron named Nawab wishes to own Sahibjaan and takes her to his boat for a night.
-The boat, however, is attacked by elephants and Sahibjaan is carried away by the fast-flowing river in the broken boat.
+The boat, however, is attacked by elephants and Sahibjaan is carried away by the fast-flowing river.
 She is taken to the riverside tent of Salim, a forest ranger.
 Sahibjaan reads Salim's diary and learns it was him who had left her a note on the train.
-Sahibjaan has finally met the stranger but feigns amnesia to avoid telling him her true identity.
+Sahibjaan feigns amnesia to avoid telling him of her profession.

 Before sunset, Nawabjaan finds Sahibjaan and takes her back to the brothel.
 Sahibjaan keeps thinking about Salim and runs away from the brothel.
-Without realising, she runs along the railway and gets her gharara (clothing) stuck there.
+She runs along the railway line and gets her gharara (clothing) stuck there.
 Upon seeing an approaching train, Sahibjaan panics, stumbles and faints.
-The train stops before running over her body and people come to help her.
+The train stops before in time and people come to help her.
 One of them is Salim, who takes her to his home.

-Salim and Sahibjaan plan to elope to live peacefully but her profession as a tawaif makes her doubtful of the plan.
+Salim and Sahibjaan plan to elope to live peacefully but her profession makes her doubtful of the plan.
 When Salim anoints her to marry her, she refuses and decides to return to the brothel.
-Salim, who is heartbroken, eventually decides to marry someone else at his family's request and invites Sahibjaan to perform a mujra at his wedding.
-During the event, Nawabjaan recognises Shahbuddin and calls him to witness the irony of the situation; his own daughter dancing and entertaining his family.
-Shahbuddin's father tries to shoot Nawabjaan to silence her but instead kills Shahbuddin while trying to protect her.
+Salim, who is heartbroken, eventually decides to marry someone else at his family's insistence and invites Sahibjaan to perform a mujra at his wedding.
+During the recital, Nawabjaan recognises Shahbuddin, Salim's paternal uncle, and calls him to witness the irony of the situation: his own daughter dancing and entertaining his family.
+Shahbuddin's father tries to shoot Nawabjaan to silence her but instead kills Shahbuddin who was trying to protect her.
 With his dying breath, Shahbuddin asks Salim to marry Sahibjaan.
-Salim's doli (vehicle) defies all conventions and arrives at Sahibjaan's brothel, fulfilling Shahbuddin's wishes.
+Salim's doli (wedding palanquin) defies convention and arrives at Sahibjaan's brothel, fulfilling Shahbuddin's dying wish.